Essential TMEA All-State Resources for Freshman Singers

 1. Mock Auditions

-Organize mock auditions with friends, family, or your music teacher.
+Organize mock auditions with friends, family, or your voice teacher.
 This practice can help simulate the audition environment and reduce anxiety.

 2. Visualization Techniques